MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 The functions in the **Basic** category usually take a single value from a column, perform the predefined operation, and return a single value.
 For some functions you can specify a constant as a second argument.

- Azure Machine Learning supports the following functions in the **Basic** category:
+ Machine Learning supports the following functions in the **Basic** category:

 ### Abs